-DELG also began converting the necessary climate control technology within its stations to ductless air-to-air heat pump systems.
+As previously reported in the 2022 Air Quality Monitoring Results Report, DELG also began converting the necessary climate control technology within its stations to ductless air-to-air heat pump systems.
 Ambient air quality monitoring stations have previously relied on electric baseboard heating paired with through-the-wall air conditioning units for climate control.
-In 2022, conversions were completed at five stations.
-These conversions are expected to result in energy use savings of approximately 55%.
+In 2023, conversions were completed at an additional two stations.